 Regardless of what defense strategy you intend to use, it’s important to remember that there is so much at stake if you are convicted.
 That’s why you will need to hire an experienced criminal defense lawyer with expertise putting forth a winning defense.

-If you are facing assault charges in Colorado, Denver Assault Attorney Pisani is ready to help.
+If you are facing assault charges in Colorado, Denver assault lawyer Pisani is ready to help.
 Give him a call to find out how he can help protect your rights.
 Our firm serves clients throughout Denver and all of Colorado.